Meet the Pawfessionals

 They began building small bots, automating tasks, and even creating basic analytics tools to track social media trends.

-Whoo Who
+Whoo

-Ever since they were a little owlet, Whoo Who had a heart as big as their wings.
+Ever since they were a little owlet, Whoo had a heart as big as their wings.
 While other young owls spent their nights swooping and hooting, they were busy tending to injured hedgehogs, wrapping bandages around squirrel tails, and offering gentle words of comfort to any forest creature in need.
 Their dream was clear from the start, they wanted to make every animal feel better.

 Determined to turn their caring nature into a lifelong vocation, Doctor Whoo enrolled at the College of Animal Welfare in Basildon, where they trained tirelessly to become a veterinary professional.
 Their sharp mind, steady wings, and kind spirit made them a standout student.